nightconcept/almandine-go/project/TASKS.md

     -   [x] Manual Verification: Test source resolution for branches, tags, and specific commits.
 Check retrieval from lockfile.

 -   [x] **Task 6.5: Comparison Logic and Update Decision**
-    -   [x] For each dependency, determine if an update is required based on PRD logic:
+    -   [x] For each dependency, determine if an install is required based on PRD logic:
         -   [x] Resolved target commit hash (from `project.toml` source) differs from locked commit hash.
         -   [x] Dependency in `project.toml` but missing from `almd-lock.toml`.
         -   [x] Local file at `path` is missing.